-In hexadecimal, F is the highest value digit being equal to 15{10} .
+In hexadecimal, \mathbf{F} is the highest value digit being equal to 15{10} .
 Now 15 also happens to be the maximum value that can be represented in the four bits of a nybble.
-This to Hexadecimal 2
+This means that one hexadecimal digit can be used to represent four bits; two hexadecimal digits can represent a byte.